Dianashafee/201-reading-notes/class-01.md

   - Interactive
   - Consistent

-## JAVASCRIPT AND JQUERY Chapter 1: The ABC of Programming
+## JAVASCRIPT AND JQUERY Chapter 1: "The ABC of Programming" (pp 11-52)
   - 1/a: What is a Script and How do I Create One?
     - Series of instructions the computer can follow in order to achieve a goal
     - Each time a script runs, it might only use a small portion of all the instructions